 Frankenmuth, a small village in the middle of “The Mitten,” and the holiday season go hand-in-hand.
-Many people take in the Christmas-themed town during the colder months and holiday season by hunkering down in its various shops, eating establishments, and at the infamous Bronner’s.
-Predominantly, these are indoor activities.
-I wanted to do the opposite, though, on a recent visit and experience Frankenmuth outdoors.
+Many people take in the Christmas-themed town during the colder months and holiday season by hunkering down in its various shops, eating establishments, and infamous Bronner’s CHRISTmas Wonderland.

 I made it a point to take in Michigan’s Little Bavaria outside both during the day as well as at night, and I found the town to give off a completely different, yet similar, festive vibe no matter the color of the sky.

 Walking in the Heart of Downtown Frankenmuth at Christmastime

 Walking along Main Street in the heart of town between the Frankenmuth Brewery and River Place Shops, I experienced the holiday displays in and around each storefront.
 The colors and architecture of each building also brought feelings of joy.
 Zak & Mac’s Chocolate Haus was my personal favorite.

 NOTE: Being a Bavarian (German-styled) Village, you’ll notice every other store seems to end with the word Haus.

 The facades of the two popular, all-you-can-eat chicken restaurants in town were a special focus.
 I hung around the outside of The Bavarian Inn Restaurant and Zehnder’s of Frankenmuth to capture the decorative buildings and masses of people.

 It was magical to see the holiday tree lit up at night at the Visitor Center, as well as to experience the Peace on Earth display while headed down to the Cass River behind the Lager Mill Beer Store.

 In front of the beer store are romantic holiday carriage ride opportunities.
 I took one a few years back and would recommend it.